-Generally, brands are posting about 7 days per month, which averages to approximately one every four days (regardless of their audience size or following).
+Generally, a social media marketing trend is that brands are posting about 7 days per month.
+This averages to approximately one every four days (regardless of their audience size or following).

 On deeper analysis, data revealed that brands with more than 100k followers are posting Stories more regularly, around every two days compared to four days for brands with at least 10k followers.